ChnMasterOG/KmerGO/README.md

 ## Test data

+Test data can be found in "release" section.
+You can also click [here](https://github.com/ChnMasterOG/KmerGO/releases/download/v1.3.0/test_data.zip) to download it.

-We prepared two groups of FASTA format files which are stored on "test_data/group_A" and "test_data/group_B" for END-TO-END testing.
-And we also prepared one testing matrix which is stored on "test_data/test_filtering" for running filtering operation independently.
+We prepared two groups of FASTA format files which are stored on "group_A" and "group_B" for END-TO-END testing.

+And we also prepared one testing matrix which is stored on "test_filtering" for running filtering operation independently.

 ## Contacts and bug reports